Graylog2/graylog2-images/packer/AWS.md

   * Finish the wizard and spin up the VM.
   * Login to the instance as user `ubuntu`
   * Run `sudo graylog2-ctl reconfigure`
-  * Access the Graylog2 by pointing your browser to the instance IP port 9000 `http://<instance ip>:9000`
+  * Access Graylog2 by pointing your browser to the instance IP port 9000 `http://<instance ip>:9000`
   * Login with user `admin`, password `admin`

  You can change the password with the command `sudo graylog2-ctl set-admin-password <your new password>` and